About Me

 I have authored 20+ articles in peer-reveiwed journals, including Nature Neuroscience and Nature Human Behaviour.
 My work has been featured in The NY Times and The Atlantic.

-My work spans the intersection of neurotechnology, AI, and cognitive science.
+My work spans the intersection of engineering, AI, neurotechnology and cognitive science.
 I am currently a Senior Research Scientist at Ruby Neurotech.
-I earned my PhD in Neuroscience from Princeton University (supported by an NSF GRFP) and then was a post-doctoral fellow at UChicago (supported by NIH K99 and F32 awards).
+I earned my PhD in Neuroscience from Princeton University (supported by an NSF GRFP and funding from Intel Labs) and then was a post-doctoral fellow at UChicago (supported by NIH K99 and F32 postdoctoral awards).
 Before graduate school, I studied Applied Mathematics at Columbia University.
 Click here to learn more about my research

 Recent News

-- May 2025 — Submitted an article titled “Cognitive neuroscience of attention and memory dynamics”.
+• May 2025 — Posted a preprint on PsyArXiv: “Cognitive neuroscience of attention and memory dynamics”.
 The first author is Anna Corriveau, PhD student at UChicago.
-Look for the preprint soon!
+Check out the preprint here!